SeriousBug/gandi-live-dns-rust/Readme.md

 Docker with `docker login`.
 Then follow these steps:

 - bump up the version in `Cargo.toml` according to [semver](https://semver.org/)
+    - commit and push the changes
 - run `./make-release.sh`
     > This will build binaries, then package them into archives, as well as
     > build and upload docker images.
 - Create a release on Github
     - Make sure to create a tag for the release version on `master`
     - Upload the binary archives to the Github release
+- Update the AUR version manually

 ## Alternatives